-Regardless of which method you use to enable Screen Time for your Family Sharing account, you end up in the same spot where you configure the settings for your family member.
+Regardless of which method you use to enable Screen Time for your Family Sharing account, you need to complete a brief Screen Time setup, which we’ve detailed below.

-The first thing you will be asked to create is a Downtime schedule.
+The first thing you’re asked to create is a Downtime schedule.
 This feature lets you set a start and end time for screen use.

-For example, you may not want your child using their phone between the hours of 8 pm and 8 am.
-Just select the times you want to use and tap Set Downtime.
+For example, you may not want your child to use their phone between the hours of 8 pm and 8 am.
+Select the times you want to block and tap Set Downtime.

 Set App Limits

 Next, you’re asked to set up App Limits.
 This feature lets you limit the amount of time spent on specific types of apps like social networking, games, entertainment, or creativity.